 There are some differences in factors contributing to ENT's TFP growth compared to the industry results presented earlier in table 2.2.
-Circuit length growth provides a marginally negative contribution to ENT's TFP growth whereas it is the largest positive contributor for the industry.
-ENS contributes -0.1 percentage points for ENT compared to 0.2 percentage points for the industry.
-Transformer input growth contributes -1.1 percentage points to ENT's TFP change compared to -1.4 percentage points for the industry, reflecting the smaller growth in ENT's transformer input quantity.
-And, opex use also makes a more negative contribution to ENT's TFP change at -0.7 percentage points compared to -0.3 for the industry, again reflecting the industry's lower increase in opex usage over the period.
+Circuit length growth provides a marginally negative contribution to ENT's TFP growth whereas it is the second largest positive contributor for the industry.
+ENS contributes -0.1 percentage points for ENT compared to 0.1 percentage points for the industry.
+Transformer input growth contributes -1.0 percentage points to ENT's TFP change compared to -1.3 percentage points for the industry, reflecting the smaller growth in ENT's transformer input quantity.
+And, opex use also makes a more negative contribution to ENT's TFP change at -0.7 percentage points compared to a marginally positive contribution for the industry, again reflecting the industry's small decrease in opex usage over the period compared to ENT's 32 per cent increase.